RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 * `__armor_enter__`
 * `__armor_exit__`

-It can be done by the following lines, which called `Bootstrap Code`
+The following 2 lines, which called `Bootstrap Code`, will fulfil this work:

 ``` python
     from pytransfrom import pyarmor_runtime